Constitution Act, 1886: Relationship with democratic rights

-Parliament's power to "make provision for the representation in the...House of Commons...of any territor[y]" is likely limited by the democratic rights guaranteed in the Canadian Charter of Rights and Freedoms.
-Section 3 of the Charter guarantees to Canadian citizens residing in each territory "right to vote in an election of members of the House of Commons...and to be qualified for membership therein".
+Parliament's power to "make provision for the representation in the...House of Commons...of any territor[y]" under s 1 of the Constitution Act, 1886 is limited by the democratic rights guaranteed by the Canadian Charter of Rights and Freedoms.
+Jesse Hartery suggests that section 3 of the Charter requires that each territory be represented by its own member of the House of Commons, which would preclude a return to the representation of two territories by a single member, as was the case between 1949 and 1952.
+Section 3 of the Charter guarantees to Canadian citizens in each territory "right to vote in an election of members of the House of Commons...and to be qualified for membership therein".
 Section 3 applies to "the Parliament...of Canada in respect of all matters within the authority of Parliament including all matters relating to the Yukon Territory and Northwest Territories" (emphasis added) by virtue of paragraph 32(1)(a) of the Charter.
-Jesse Hartery suggests that section 3 of the Charter requires that each territory be represented by its own member of the House of Commons.